 There are so many misconceptions around what actually happens to fat, and it’s a question personal trainers often encounter by people on their weight loss journey.

-Fat metabolism is a notoriously confusing concept, and when we asked some readers, respondents thought fat turns into muscle mass.
+Metabolism of fat is a notoriously confusing concept, and when we asked some readers, respondents thought fat turns into muscle mass.

 So, to help put an end to big fat myths, we teamed up with a physiologist to give us the details of what really happens to body fat cells.